Kindred (novel): The Storm

-Dana's and Kevin's happy reunion is short-lived, as Kevin has a hard time adjusting to the present after living in the past for five years.
-He shares a few details of his life in the past with Dana: he witnessed terrible atrocities against slaves, traveled farther up north, worked as a teacher, helped slaves escape, and grew a beard to disguise himself from a lynch mob.
-Disconcerted about his trouble in re-entering his former world, he grows angry and cold.
+The relief of Dana's and Kevin's reunion is short-lived.
+Kevin has a hard time adjusting after living in the past for five years.
+He tells Dana a few details about that life: he witnessed terrible atrocities against slaves, traveled farther up north, worked as a teacher, helped slaves escape, and grew a beard to disguise himself from a lynch mob.
+Disconcerted by the difficulty he is having in returning to his former life, he grows angry and cold.
 Deciding to let him work his feelings out, Dana packs a bag in case she time travels again.

-Soon enough she finds herself outside the Weylin plantation house in a rainstorm, with a very drunk Rufus lying face down in a puddle.
+She soon finds herself outside the Weylin plantation house in a rainstorm, with a very drunk Rufus lying face down in a puddle.
 She tries to drag him back to the house, then gets Nigel to help her carry him.
-At the house, an aged Weylin appoints Dana to nurse Rufus back to health under threat of her life.
-Suspecting Rufus has malaria and knowing she cannot help much, Dana feeds Rufus the aspirin she has packed to lower his fever.
+At the house, an aged Weylin orders Dana to nurse Rufus back to health.
+Suspecting that Rufus has malaria and that she cannot help much, to lower his fever Dana feeds him the aspirin she has packed.
 Rufus survives, but remains weak for weeks.
-Dana learns that Rufus and Alice have had three mixed-race "children of the plantation" and that only one, a boy named Joe, has survived.
+Dana learns that Rufus and Alice have had three mixed-race "children of the plantation" but only one, a boy named Joe, has survived.
+Rufus had forced Alice to let the doctor bleed the other two when they had fallen ill, a customary treatment of the time, but it killed them.
 Alice is pregnant again.
-Rufus had forced Alice to let the doctor bleed the other two when they had fallen ill, a customary treatment of the time, but it killed them.

-Weylin has a heart attack and Dana is unable to save his life.
-But, Rufus believes she let Weylin die and sends her to work in the corn fields as punishment.
-By the time he repents his decision, she has collapsed from exhaustion and is being whipped by the overseer.
-Rufus appoints Dana as the caretaker of his ailing mother, Margaret.
+When Weylin has a heart attack and Dana is unable to save his life, Rufus believes that she let him die and sends her to work in the corn fields as punishment.
+By the time he reverses his decision, she has collapsed from exhaustion and is being whipped by the overseer.
+Rufus assigns Dana to take care of his ailing mother.
 Now the master of the plantation, Rufus sells off some slaves, including Tess, Weylin's former concubine.
-Dana expresses her anger about that sale, and Rufus explains that his father left debts he must pay.
-He convinces Dana to use her writing skill to stave off his other creditors.
+When Dana expresses her anger about that sale, Rufus explains that his father left debts he must pay and convinces Dana to use her writing skill to stave off his other creditors.

-Time passes and Alice gives birth to a girl, Hagar, a direct ancestor of Dana.
+Alice gives birth to a girl, Hagar, a direct ancestor of Dana.
 Alice confides that she plans to run away with her children as soon as possible, as she fears that she is forgetting to hate Rufus.
 Dana convinces Rufus to let her teach his son Joe and some of the slave children how to read.
-However, when a slave named Sam asks Dana if his younger siblings can join in on the lessons, Rufus sells him off as punishment for flirting with her.
+However, when a slave asks Dana if his younger siblings can join the lessons, Rufus sells him off as punishment for flirting with her.
 When Dana tries to interfere, Rufus hits her.
-Faced with her own powerlessness over Rufus, she retrieves the knife she has brought from home and slits her wrists in an effort to time travel.
+Faced with her powerlessness over Rufus, she retrieves the knife she has brought from home and slits her wrists in an effort to time travel.